Latand/Passcypher_bot/README.md

 One more link is the instruction for Google Authenticator! https://telegra.ph/Passcypher-Google-Authenticator-06-02

+# New Massive Update 28/07/2019
+You can create your bot with just one command!
+Docker included!

 # New Features 12/07/2019
 1. Added support i18n for translations
 2. Made the use of standard filters of aiogram